mlhartme/stool/DOCUMENTATION.md

 `stool stop -stage state=up` stops all stages currently up, but aborts immediately if one stage fails to stop.

-### stool-build

-Build a stage

-#### SYNOPSIS

-`stool` *global-option*... `build` *stage-option*... [`-here`] *command*...

-#### Description

-Executes the specified command or the command specified by the `build` property.
-Executes in the current directory when called with `-here`; otherwise, executes in the stage directory.
-Sets MAVEN_HOME and MAVEN_OPTS as configured for the stage.
-Reports an error if the stage is not owned or if the stage is up.

-You can see the configured build command with `stool config build`, and you can change it with `stool` *global-option*... `config "build="`*your command*`"`.
-Quotes are mandatory if *your command* contains spaces.

-The pre-defined build command for artifact stages does nothing.
-Thus, you can run `stool build` for artifact stages, it just has no effect.

-If you run `build` from the dashboard application, the build command executes in the environment defined for the dashboard stage with the additional environment variables mentioned above.

-[//]: # (include stageOptions.md)

-Note: This is a stage command, get `stool help stage-options` to see available [stage options](#stool-stage-options)
-[//]: # (-)

 ### stool-remove

 Remove a stage